bookofproofs/bookofproofs.github.io/_sources/history/18th-century/faraday.md

 * Faraday met Ampère and other scientists in Paris.
 * Heading north again they visited Milan where Faraday met Volta.
 * On his return to London, Faraday was re-engaged at the Royal Institution as an assistant.
-* In 1821 Faraday married Sarah Barnard whom he had met when attending the Sandemanian church.
 * Faraday was made Superintendent of the House and Laboratory at the Royal Institution and given additional rooms to make his marriage possible.
 * The year 1821 marked another important time in Faraday's researches.
 * Davy became interested and this gave Faraday the opportunity to work on the topic.